uvarc/workshop-site/content/lesson/fiji-intro.md

 * ROIs that are listed in the ROI Manager window can be saved to a file (single ROI or multiple ROIs).
 * Conversely, ROIs can be loaded from file into the ROI Manager and (re-)applied to an image.
 * Hand-drawn ROIs created with the ROI tools can be added to the ROI-Manager.
 * ROIs can be renamed and colored.
 * ROIs can be combined to create ROIs with complex shapes.

 -> See PDF with additional exercises.

-## <a name="3d-image-reconstruction">3D Image Reconstruction</a>
+## 3D Image Reconstruction

 <img src=/images/intro-fiji-42.png style="height:50%;width:50%"></img>